How it works

 Hive Infrared is an experiment in poverty relief.
 Is direct cash assistance to those in need an effective way of alleviating poverty?

-For our operations, we use a small percentage (<10%) to fund our overhead, then we pass the remaining resources directly to various clients and recipients, usually in the form of cash or debit cards.
+For our operations, we use a small percentage of donated money and resources (<10%) to fund our overhead, then we pass the remaining funds directly to various clients and recipients, usually in the form of cash or debit cards.
 Recipients of our help are free to do what they feel is best with the money.
-This is a dignifying experience.
+We intend for this to be as dignifying an experience as possible.

-We find and vet clients through partnerships with the leading poverty and homeless services in our community, and through our own street and related outreach.
-Our criteria are diverse; people experience poverty in many different ways, and there is no one size fits all approach.
+We find our donation recipients through partnerships with the leading poverty and homeless services in our community, and through our own street and related outreach.
+Our criteria for finding donation recipients is diverse.
+People experience poverty in many different ways, and there is no one size fits all approach.
 Ultimately, we use our intuition.
 With our best insight, if we feel like a person or family could use our help, we give them resources.
 Our goal is to limit the qualifications, requirements or caveats.

 Please consider helping our project!
 Our greatest need is funding.
-If you would like to donate, we will be able to take cash donations starting in August 2022.
+If you would like to donate, we will be able to take cash donations starting in Q1 2023.
 Please consider emailing Brian, our founder, at firstname.lastname@example.org if interested.